rgmyr/litholog/LoggingSheetTemplate/readme.md

 - A4 (210 x 297 mm)

 Also contains the vector art used to create these (can be opened in Affinity Designer or Inkscape).

+Also contains a version from Jesse Melick that has a carbonate 'grain size' option.